kgryte/github-get/README.md

 #### 'start'

-The `Query` instance emits a `start` event immediately before creating a new interval timer and starting to poll a Github API endpoint.
+A `Query` instance emits a `start` event immediately before creating a new interval timer and starting to poll a Github API endpoint.

 ``` javascript
 function onStart() {